Mathematics Preparation Program

 MP2 Summer Course Information

-- 6-week Summer Course on DSU campus
+- 6-week Summer Program on DSU Dover campus

 - First priority for incoming DSU freshman